breakid/SharpUtils/README.md

 The `Proxy` header will always show in the printed output; however, if the value is `None`, no `Proxy` header was sent as part of the request.

+The `-c` flag displays info about the SSL / TLS certificate.
 The `-v` flag causes the HTML contents of the page to be printed; if omitted, only the response headers will be shown.

 #### Usage